IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 - _and more_

 {% hint style="success" %}
-As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and lead to a world-c!
+As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and has lead to a robust and powerful implementation of Serverless!
 {% endhint %}